Own Label Brands

 Then there are “real” producers that will market their products under different brands with minor changes to the look or features to make them just a little different from one another but, under the skin, they are largely the same.

-For each we need to look at the differences between each so as you can might understand the reasons behind why this is and why producers and retailers do this and what the impact is for you should you buy one of these products.
+For each we need to look at the differences between each so as you can understand the reasons behind why this is and why producers and retailers do this and what the impact is for you should you buy one of these products.

 We could write a book on these capers but while this is a large article it’s not all of it, just the bits you ought to really know about.
 And, why you should care.

-Are you really buying a machine from the people you think and who's name is on the front of the machine?
+Are you really buying a machine from the people you think and whose name is on the front of the machine?
 Or are you buying some hunk of junk dressed up to be something it is not?